Skip to content

 What are the main components of the approach?

-• OntoUML conceptual modeling
+• OntoUML conceptual modeling for HRIO

-• gUFO OWL-based computational ontologies
+• gUFO as the OWL-based computational implementation of HRIO

 Why do we need the semantic interoperability initiative if standards like HL7, OMOP, or DCAT-AP already exist?
 Isn't this duplicating existing efforts?